Stepping In My Stilettos

 I made the decision, and announced it on Social Media for accountability reasons-(I thought I needed it at the time.)
 The first few days were the hardest!
 After just 1 day of abstaining from news feeds and timelines, I realized that I had an addiction!
 I had to consciously force myself to stay away.
 I kept making excuses to scroll and I would literally have to catch myself mid-scroll.
 In the middle of cleaning I’d take a break and find myself commenting beneath a photo.
 Out of habit, while waiting (on anything) I’d find myself opening my Instagram or Facebook app and scrolling for a few seconds before I remembered what I was supposed to be doing.
 You see, I didn’t delete the apps or disable the notifications (on purpose.)
 I literally had to force myself to stay away from the apps, and to refrain from opening the notifications that popped up on my phone.
 I wanted to make sure I was practicing practical self control.
 So that once I’d reached the end of the 30 days, I wouldn’t fall back into the same patterns.
 But, when did this become an addiction?
 When did social media begin devouring my time?
 I used to almost despise it.
 When did it become something I had to force myself to stay away from?
 After a bit of self evaluation I found that this “addiction” was literally developed within the span of about 1 month.
 That’s right, just 30 days!
 It could have quite possibly been a shorter time frame, though I could easily pin it to becoming a very time consuming personal trend within a month.

 My 30 days are technically over, but I feel no rush to scroll.
-There’s no need or desire to catch up on the latest hashtags trends or to view the timelines of my friends.
-Gone are the moments of me wasting time on social media apps.
-Gone are the days of me not consciously making efforts to use all of my time wisely.
+There’s no need or desire to catch up on the latest trending hashtags or to view the timelines of my “friends”.
+Gone are the days of me wasting time on social media apps.
+Gone are the days of me not making conscious efforts to use all of my time wisely.
 There is so much I can say about pulling away from social media and breaking the silent addiction of scrolling.
 However, for the sake of time, I’ll end this by encouraging you to do the same so you can draw your own conclusions.
-Take a 30 day break from social outlets.
+Take a 30 day break from social media outlets.
 Use your time wisely and I’m sure you’ll find the benefits to be almost endless.
 Social Media is exactly what we make it.
 It isn’t bad or wrong.
 Just be careful with what you allow it to do to you, your time, your relationships and your productivity.
 Take a moment to examine yourself.
-What is taking the precious moments of your “spare time.”
+Consider what is taking the precious moments of your “spare time.”
 Our time is very valuable and no single moment can ever be repeated.

 Ephesians 5:15-17(KJV) 15 See then that ye walk circumspectly, not as fools, but as wise,16 Redeeming the time, because the days are evil.17 Wherefore be ye not unwise, but understanding what the will of the Lord is.